api-search/apis-io-authentication/README.md

-# APIs.io Rules API
+# APIs.io Authentication API
-This is the API for managing rules used in the APis.io search engine.
+This is the API for managing authentication used in the APis.io search engine.

 There are two things going on this repository.

-- **AWS Lambda API** - The actual deployment of the APIs.io Rules API.
+- **AWS Lambda API** - The actual deployment of the APIs.io Authentication API.
 - **API Documentation** - The Jekyll and Swagger UI document for the API.

 The two layers are defined by a separate set of files.